13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 1. Janet’s Foss, Malham

-One of our favourite waterfalls in the UK, Janet’s Foss is easily accessible and can be found tucked away just off of a country road near the famous Gordale Scar.
+One of our favourite waterfalls in the UK, Janet’s Foss is easily accessible and can be found tucked away just off a country road near the famous Gordale Scar.
 It’s a short walk from the quaint village of Malham.

 2. Aysgarth Falls, Leyburn